Diagnostic Testing

 Food Allergy & Sensitivity Testing

-experience.
-After 20 years of using different types of tests, the one I feel is the most accurate is the P88 Dietary Antigen test.
-It measures four distinct immune/inflammatory reactions (true allergies, delayed sensitivities, and inflammatory reactions).
-These reactions can cause fatigue, headaches, inflammation, weight gain, joint pain, digestive issues, skin reactions, and can contribute to autoimmune disease and histamine issues, etc. available as a blood draw or fingerstick.
+Assessing food reactions can be challenging because there are many different types of reactions each individual can experience.
+After 20 years of using different types of food sensitivity testing and food allergy testing, the one I feel is the most accurate is the P88 Dietary Antigen Test.
+It measures four distinct immune and inflammatory reactions, including true allergies, delayed sensitivities, and inflammatory reactions.
+These reactions can cause fatigue, headaches, inflammation, weight gain, joint pain, digestive issues, skin reactions, and may contribute to autoimmune disease and histamine issues.
+Testing is available as a blood draw or fingerstick.

 Functional Stool Testing